ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

    Use the [latest release of the sample Terraform code](https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample/releases/tag/v1.0 ){: external} as an example of how to set up your repository.
    {: tip}

-6. Make sure you're assigned the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) editor role on the catalog management service and product lifecycle service.
+6. Make sure you're assigned the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) editor role on the Catalog Management and Partner Center - Sell services.
 See [Assigning access to account management services](/docs/account?topic=account-account-services) for more information.
 7. Complete the previous tutorials in the series: [Registering a virtual server image in the Partner Center](/docs/sell?topic=sell-vsimage-register) and [Defining the product details of a virtual server image](/docs/sell?topic=sell-vsimage-define).

 ## Import the virtual server image to your private catalog